 In this section, the improved conformity process will apply for the PEZ offshore wind farms case is described.
 As there is no EDS process in the context of PEZ, the stage 0 of the conformity process shall be understood to be provided as input for the tender.
-Each PEZ offshore wind farm shall have a size 350 MW and shall be connected the Elia transmission system on 66kV substation based on fully converter driven solution.
+Each PEZ offshore wind farm shall have a size >75 MW and shall be connected the Elia transmission system on 66kV substation based on converter driven solution.
 According to the criteria defined in the Belgian grid code, each PEZ offshore wind park shall be Type D PPM.

-The conformity assessment shall apply at the Access point of the wind park, meaning that the performance shall sum up and aggregate the behaviour of all wind turbines of all streams which belong to the Access point.
+The conformity assessment shall apply at the Access point of the offshore wind farms as they are defined by the lots, meaning that the performance shall sum up and aggregate the behavior of all wind turbines of all streams which belong to the Access point.
+Nevertheless, this design and implementation shall have the right granularity to respect the requirements applicable to the Offshore PPM Type D. In this respect, and to ensure secure operation of the system in N and after contingency, it is important that: